 Cold Therapy is effective for:

-✔ Muscular Aches or Pain
+- Muscular Aches or Pain

-What's more, applying cold can also help alleviate the pain associated with Delayed Onset Muscle Soreness (DOMS) which can occur 24-48 hours after exercise.View Cold Therapy Products
+What's more, using cold therapy can assist in reducing risk of pain developing due to Delayed Onset Muscle Soreness (DOMS) which can occur 24-48 hours after exercise.View Cold Therapy Products

 Heat and Cold are both helpful in healing but they help in very different ways.
 Cold stops the blood flow to the area temporarily so the swelling and pain can decrease.
 Heat increases blood flow to the area so healthy blood can get there sooner.
 The key is when to use either cold, heat, or both.

 Pain Relief Guide